-The crisis resolution measures taken in November 2015 for Banca delle Marche SpA, Banca Popolare dell'Etruria e del Lazio società cooperativa, Cassa di Risparmio della Provincia di Chieti SpA and Cassa di Risparmio di Ferrara SpA required a commitment by the NRF of about €3.7 billion.
+The crisis resolution measures taken in November 2015 for Banca delle Marche SpA, Banca Popolare dell'Etruria e del Lazio società cooperativa, Cassa di Risparmio della Provincia di Chieti SpA and Cassa di Risparmio di Ferrara SpA required an initial commitment by the NRF of about €3.7 billion.4

 Given the funding needs tied to these measures, on 20 November 2015 the Bank of Italy obtained a bridge loan, at market conditions, for the NRF, pursuant to Article 78(1)(c) of Legislative Decree 180/2015.
-The loan was arranged with a
+The loan was arranged with a pool of leading Italian banks in the amount of \notin 4 billion (of which \notin 3.9 billion was actually disbursed).5

-&lt;sup>18 These estimates will vary as the amount of covered deposits in the euro area and Italy changes.
+2 These estimates will vary as the amount of covered deposits in the euro area and Italy changes.

-&lt;sup>19 From an accounting standpoint, the NRF recognizes a liability to the SRB, which manages the SRF, equal to the amount of the ordinary contributions collected.
+3 From an accounting standpoint, the Fund recognizes a liability to the SRB, which manages the SRF, equal to the amount of the ordinary contributions collected.
 This liability is usually settled quickly and in any case before the end of the year, when the contributions are transferred; it is, therefore, not included in the year-end balances reported in the balance sheet.

-&lt;sup>20 For more information on these resolution actions, see the management report in the Annual Report of the National Resolution Fund for 2015.
+4 For more information on these resolution actions, see the management report in the Annual Report of the National Resolution Fund for 2015.